k-sanchez/workshop_networks_xcbh/01_genetrees.md

 ./raxmlHPC -s locus177.phylip -n 177.boot -m GTRGAMMA -f a -N 100 -p 2334 -x 563454
 ```

-- `-s`: name of the sequence file (or path/name if the file is in a different folder)
+- `-s`: name of the sequence file (include the path to the file if it is located in a different folder)
 - `-n`: name of the output files (the files generated during the run will have `.177.stand` appended to the end)
 - `-m`: substitution model
 - `-f`: Specify one of the different algorithms available in <span style="font-variant: small-caps;">RAxML</span>.
 If nothing is specified (like in our first run), by default it executes the standard hill climbing algorithm to perform the tree search (which is equivalent to `-f d`).
 The `a` option tells <span style="font-variant: small-caps;">RAxML</span> to conduct a rapid Bootstrap analysis and search for the best-scoring ML tree in a single run
 - `-N`: number of bootstrap pseudoreplicates
-- `-p`: random number seed to generate parsimony starting tree (can be any integer)
+- `-p`: random number seed to generate a parsimony starting tree (can be any integer)
-- `-x`: Specify an integer number (random seed) and turn on rapid bootstrapping
+- `-x`: specify an integer number (random seed) and turn on rapid bootstrapping

 Further command options are detailed in the software manual, or can be explored using:
 ```sh